Gross Motor Skills for Preschoolers

 Here’s an example!

 But guess what?
 They somehow end up learning how to jump rope, whether at friends’ houses or a homeschool co-op class, after all.
-Even if they didn’t ever learn, it’s not something I am worried about.
+Because I know that if I teach them the basic, fundamental gross motor skills, then they will be able to quickly learn specialized gross motor skills easily.
+So let’s take a look at those major gross motor skills for preschoolers below.

 6 Main Gross Motor Skills for Preschoolers